The Board of Education shall provide free public education to all students who are residents of the

 will consider whether the student has received the due process required by law before making any

-A remedial conference will be held in accordance with Board policy prior to enrollment of any
+A remedial conference will be held in accordance with Board policy prior to the enrollment of any

 student following a suspension or expulsion from another school for an act of school violence as